Ahmad Muhammad Saeed al-Atrushi

-Ahmad Muhammad Saeed al-Atrushi (born 1947 in Atrush, Dohuk, Iraq) is a former Kurdish politician in Iraq.
+Ahmad Muhammad Saeed al-Atrushi (born 1947 in Atrush, Duhok, Iraq) is a former Kurdish politician in Iraq.
 Until 2003 he was general-secretary of the left, anti-Barzani, pro-Iraqi wing of the Kurdistan Democratic Party (KDP).
 He followed Hashim Aqrawi, who had split up that KDP wing and joined the Baath-led National Progressive Front.
 In 2000 president Saddam Hussein appointed al-Atrushi for the constituency of Dohuk in the fifth legislative term of the National Assembly.